Twoja twarz brzmi znajomo: Season 14 (2021)

-The fourteenth season premiered on 5 March 2021-14 May 2021.
+The fourteenth season premiered on 5 March 2021 – 14 May 2021.
 Piotr Gąsowski and Maciej Dowbor returned as the hosts.
-The judges were Katarzyna Skrzynecka, Małgorzata Walewska, Kacper Kuszewski and Adam Strycharczuk.
+The judges were Małgorzata Walewska, Katarzyna Skrzynecka, Kacper Kuszewski and Adam Strycharczuk.
+The previous edition was won by Paweł Czadoman Dudek and opened the new edition.
 Due to the COVID-19 epidemic, the edition was carried out without the participation of the public, except for the final episode.

 Contestants

 Season 15 (2021)

-The fifteenth season premiered on 10 September 2021-12 November 2021.
+The fifteenth season premiered on 10 September 2021 – 12 November 2021.
 Piotr Gąsowski and Maciej Dowbor returned as the hosts.
-The judges are Katarzyna Skrzynecka and Małgorzata Walewska.
+The judges are Małgorzata Walewska and Katarzyna Skrzynecka.
 Kacper Kuszewski and Adam Strycharczuk was replaced by Michał Wiśniewski and Gromee as new judges.
+The previous edition was won by Lesław Żurek and opened the new edition.
 Sławomir Zapała appeared as a guest judge, replacing Małgorzata Walewska in the fourth episode.
 Stefano Terrazzino appeared as a guest judge, replacing Katarzyna Skrzynecka in the fifth episode.

 Contestants

 Christmas episode 2 (2021)

 The Christmas episode premiered on December 17, 2021.
 The contestants were five women and four men: